 HACCP programs are mandatory for seafood and juice products regulated by FDB and for meat products under the jurisdiction of the USDA.
 The following processes of preparing food also require a HACCP in place:

-Developed in conjunction with NSF International, we are happy to provide this exclusive on-line HACCP Manager certificate training program.
+Developed in conjunction with NSF International, TAP Series is proud to provide this exclusive on-line HACCP Manager certificate training course.